senscience/nexus-delta/docs/src/main/paradox/docs/fusion/architecture.md

 We produce a Docker image that is able to serve the compiled assets directly, which is available on
 @link:[Dockerhub](https://hub.docker.com/r/bluebrain/nexus-web){ open=new }.

-Although the application is served by a Node.js server, the client communicates directly to @ref:[Nexus Delta](../delta/index.md) using @ref:[Nexus.js](../utilities/index.md#nexus-js).
+Although the application is served by a Node.js server, the client communicates directly to @ref:[Nexus Delta](../delta/index.md).

 ## Pages